Back to Index

 Transcript

-(upbeat hip hop music) - What's up, everybody?
+(upbeat hip hop music) - What's up everybody?
 I know it's been a minute, but I'm back on Keri's mic.
 We gonna start it off just with a solo episode with my sister, Sierra, answering y'all's questions.
-So that's what we gonna do. - All right, there's a lot of good questions.
+So that's what we gonna do. - All right, so there's a lot of good questions.

 We're just gonna start off with basketball topic.
 The first one, a lot of people wanted to know about the finals.
-Like, what was your mentality like playing in the NBA finals?
+Like what was your mentality like playing in the NBA finals?
 Were you scared, excited, nervous?
-Like, just how does that feel? - Yeah, I think the playoffs is definitely like another level of intensity.
+Like just how does that feel? - Yeah, I think the playoffs is definitely like another level of intensity.

 So you feel it every round.
 So the first round, Minnesota, you know, we actually got a pretty long break between the regular season and the post season because we were the number one seed and then they had to do the playing game.
 So we had some time off.
 So the first game back in that series was super intense.

 So that was good.
-But then, yeah, once it got to the finals, that definitely is a whole nother level of pressure.
+But then yeah, once it got to the finals, that definitely is a whole nother level of pressure.
 Just, you know, you're so close to knocking on the door of a championship and we felt that.
 But at the same time, it's basketball.
 It's what you do your whole life.

-Like, once you're inside those four lines, it's nothing but basketball.
+Like once you're inside those four lines, it's nothing but basketball.
 You just kind of feel the rise in intensity, the weight of every shot.
 And that definitely escalates in the finals. - People want to know what a game day looks like for you and what's your routine?
-Like, did it change in the finals or do you just keep it consistent?
+Like did it change in the finals or do you just keep it consistent?

 - A game day for me.
-So, yeah, in the NBA, you wake up probably around like nine-ish.
+So yeah, in the NBA, you wake up, probably around like nine-ish.
 You go to the gym, you got shoot around.
 That probably lasts about an hour.
 Then guys get some recovery, some treatment in.
 You go back home, you got the whole afternoon to kind of rest.

-So, yeah, it's crazy.
+So yeah, it's crazy.
 It's really a full-time job.
 On a game day, we're in the gym for about eight hours 'cause after the game, I get my lift in, get my recovery in.
-So, that's a long day of being in the gym. - So, you lift after every game?
+So that's a long day of being in the gym. - So you lift after every game?

 - Yeah, I lift because we usually play every other day.
 I like to do my lower body lifts after we play so that I get the next day off of lower body and then I'll feel fresh going into the next game day.
 And then I'll do upper body in those gap days.